caltechlibrary/newt/newt-presentation.md

 - Scaling big is hard
 - Scaling big can make things really complex

-# Scaling

-- Scaling big shows us a path to scaling small
-  - **Can we pack only what is needed?**

-# Scaling strategies
+# Strategies, what we've learned from big

 - distributed application design
 - containers
 - programmable infrastructure

+# Scaling

+- Scaling big illuminates a path to scaling small
+- **We pack only what is needed!**

 # Scaling small